Australia Day: Arrival of the First Fleet: 1788

 On 13 May 1787 a fleet of 11 ships, which came to be known as the First Fleet, was sent by the British Admiralty from England to New Holland.
+(Note: The name New Holland remained in popular and semi-official use until at least the mid-1850s.)
 Under the command of Naval Captain Arthur Phillip, the fleet sought to establish a penal colony at Botany Bay on the coast of New South Wales, which had been explored and claimed by Lieutenant James Cook in 1770.
 The settlement was seen as necessary because of the loss of the Thirteen Colonies in North America.
 The Fleet arrived between 18 and 20 January 1788, but it was immediately apparent that Botany Bay was unsuitable.
+They made contact with the local Aboriginal people, the Cadigal.

 On 21 January, Phillip and a few officers travelled to Port Jackson, 12 km to the north, to see if it would be a better location for a settlement.
 They stayed there until 23 January; Phillip named the site of their landing Sydney Cove, after the Home Secretary, Thomas Townshend, 1st Viscount Sydney.
-They also made contact with the local Aboriginal people.

-They returned to Botany Bay on the evening of 23 January, when Phillip gave orders to move the fleet to Sydney Cove the next morning, 24 January.
-That day, there was a huge gale blowing, making it impossible to leave Botany Bay, so they decided to wait till the next day, 25 January.
-However, during 24 January, they spotted the ships Astrolabe and Boussole, flying the French flag, at the entrance to Botany Bay; they were having as much trouble getting into the bay as the First Fleet was having getting out.
+On the morning of 24 January, the party was startled when two French ships, the Astrolabe and the Boussole, were seen just outside Botany Bay.
+This was a scientific expedition led by Jean-François de La Pérouse.
+The French had expected to find a thriving colony where they could repair ships and restock supplies, not a newly arrived fleet of convicts considerably more poorly provisioned than themselves.

 On 25 January the gale was still blowing; the fleet tried to leave Botany Bay, but only made it out, carrying Arthur Phillip, Philip Gidley King, some marines and about 40 convicts; they anchored in Sydney Cove in the afternoon.
 Meanwhile, back at Botany Bay, Captain John Hunter of made contact with the French ships, and he and the commander, Captain de Clonard, exchanged greetings.
 Clonard informed Hunter that the fleet commander was Jean-François de Galaup, comte de La Pérouse.
 Sirius successfully cleared Botany Bay, but the other ships were in great difficulty. was blown dangerously close to rocks, Friendship and became entangled, both ships losing booms or sails, Charlotte and Friendship collided, and nearly ran aground.
 Despite these difficulties, all the remaining ships finally managed to clear Botany Bay and sail to Sydney Cove on 26 January.
 The last ship anchored there at about 3 pm.

-Captain Arthur Phillip raising the British flag at Sydney Cove, 26 January 1788.
-Oil sketch by Algernon Talmage, 1937.